shorn/zinc/doc/security-considerations.md

 If you're adapting any of this code for real, you should not store secrets in SSM.

-## ID tokens from IdProviders are passed back to client
+## Direct authentication exposes `id_token` from IdProviders

-The various sign-in methods just pass through the id_token from the provider back to the client and then it's left to the "authorize" logic in the ZincApi to verify them appropriately
+The various direct sign-in methods just pass through the id_token from the provider back to the client and then it's left to the "authorize" logic in the ZincApi to verify them appropriately.

+Cognito, on the other hand, generates a cognito-specific user-id and returns a new `id_token` JWT based on that to the client.
+Cognito maps the user-id to the IdProvider's `sub` via a data store (i.e. the user-pool) so that subsequent authentications via that IdProvider map to the same cognito user-id.

-* a better design would be for each sign-in method to normalize to a custom Zinc id_token format and signature algorithm.
-This would simplify the authz logic and simplify the configuration of the authz lambda.
+A better design for the direct authentication methods would be for each sign-in method to normalize to a custom Zinc id_token format and signature algorithm.
+This will simplify the authz logic and reduce the configuration of the authz lambda (more secure too, since then ZincApi lambda doesn't need to be able to read all the different `client_secret` values, which is super-dodgy).

-* Turns out AWS KMS has an always-free tier, so could even use RS256 for securing the access token.
+Turns out AWS KMS has an always-free tier, so could even use RS256 for securing the id_token.
 It would be a chunk of implementation - but definitely worth the effort in a real system.

 ## Secrets are logged to CloudWatch

 The various lambda handlers all use the method `DANGERouslyLogEvent()`, which logs all event parameters to CloudWatch.
 See [LambdaEvent.ts](/aws-infra/lambda/src/Util/LambdaEvent.ts)